Amelia Dimoldenberg: Television

 In early 2018, Dimoldenberg presented the Channel 4 documentary Meet the Markles, in which she travelled to the United States to meet members of Meghan Markle's family.
 The Telegraph called it "an entertaining ride [...] slicked by moments of real hilarity" and the Evening Standard described it as an "instant hit".
 Later that year, she appeared in an episode of The Big Narstie Show.
 In October, she appeared as a "roving reporter" in the first series of the ITV2 hip hop-themed comedy show Don't Hate the Playaz.
 The series was nominated for a Royal Television Society Award.
 Dimoldenberg did not appear in the second series.

 In 2020, Dimoldenberg appeared on Channel 4's Celebrity Come Dine with Me with Marcel Somerville, Dave Benson Phillips, Anthea Turner, and AJ Odudu.

 In December 2021, it was announced that Dimoldenberg would host a web shorts series titled Celebrity Rebrand for Channel 4.
 The first season, consisting of six episodes, was released via the network's social media channels.
 The comedy show features Dimoldenberg as a "celebrity brand visionary" attempting to assist various Channel 4 stars in rebranding their image.

 In January 2023, she appeared on a "New Year's Treat" episode of Taskmaster alongside Self Esteem, Mo Farah, Greg James, and Carol Vorderman.
 In 2025, she participated in series 8 of The Great Stand Up to Cancer Bake Off.

+On 26 January 2026, the Academy of Motion Picture Arts and Sciences announced that Dimoldenberg would return as the Social Media Ambassador and Red Carpet Correspondent for the 98th Academy Awards.
+This marked her third consecutive year in the role.

+On 3 September 2026, Dimoldenberg announced that Chicken Shop Date would no longer be produced, with the reason being that other projects demanded more of her time.